-Trusting: A trusting person is someone who expects fair treatment, loyalty and good intentions from others.
-While required in order for someone to function in a team, extremely low scorers may be taken advantage of, because they are not paying attention to others' motivations.
+Trusting: A trusting person is someone who expects fair treatment, loyalty, and good intentions from others.
+While trust is required in order for someone to function in a team, extremely low scorers may be taken advantage of, because they are not paying attention to others' motivations.

 Descriptors: unsuspecting, accepting, unconditional, easy.

 Skeptical: Someone who needs to ask questions, collect evidence, and see proof before they accept something as true.
 Skeptical individuals are investigative and will need information in order to accept a new process or deliver a project in the workplace.

 The interview questions listed below can draw revealing answers and help you access whether employees are trusting or skeptical.
 These interview questions affirm the degree of vigilance an individual has.

 Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):

 1. If the workday ended before you completed an important task, what would you do?

 How this question will help you: the purpose of this question is to get an understanding of the process behind completing the task and the level of concentration applied to get it done.

 2. How would your past bosses and supervisors describe you?